zentralopensource/nekobus/README.md

 # AWS lambda for MDM migration

-This AWS lambda function supports three operations:
+This AWS lambda function supports four operations:

  - `check`
  - `start`
+ - `confirm_unenrolled`
  - `finish`

 Operations are passed as `operation` parameter in the URL query.
 The `serial_number` query parameter is also required.